-Need some information about overtime?
-Want some useful ideas on workplace policies?
+Need information about overtime?
+Want useful ideas on workplace policies?
 Have a question about trade secrets and need the answer now?
-This one-of-a-kind book provides everything you need to stay within the bounds of the law, including:
+This book provides everything you need to stay within the bounds of the law, including:

-Designed for managers and supervisors who need answers quickly, as well as professionals pursuing a career in human resources, The Manager's Legal Handbook covers hiring, firing and everything in between.
+Designed for managers and supervisors who need answers quickly, as well as human resources professionals, The Manager’s Legal Handbook answers common questions on employment law.